ALAADROID/DB-Password-Manager-System/Questions&Answers.md

 ```

 ### The Question (Multi-Join & Aliases):
-- Alaa, I want to see a list of usernames, and next to each user, show the name of the website they have an account on.
+- I want to see a list of usernames, and next to each user, show the name of the website they have an account on.
 ```sql
 SELECT U.username, W.websiteName
 FROM Users U